-2. When are registration forms due?ASAP, as the priority deadline for Summer Camp has already passed (meaning that students who turned their forms in by that date have the best chance of being enrolled in their top choice classes)
+2. When are registration forms due?ASAP, as the priority deadline for Fall has already passed (meaning that students who turned their forms in by that date have the best chance of being enrolled in their top choice classes)

 4. How do I sign up?
 Pick up a Registration form (parents fill this out– it’s available in English/Spanish/Russian) AND an Activity Guide (which lists the classes we’re offering this term).
 Both are available in the front office and outside the SUN office.